yyl-lalala/U2Fusion-pytorch/README.md

 ├── model.py
 ├── train.py
 ├── test.py
-├── color.py                     # Its functon has been achieved in test ├── requirements.txt
+├── color.py                     # Its function has been achieved in test ├── requirements.txt
 └── README.md
 ```